The BioFiles - Bill Hubick

 When threatened, their first line of defense is to vomit a foul orange tinted liquid.
 It escapes by falling off of its perch, still attached to it by the silk thread excreted from its mouth.

 Larvae who are still around during the fall like to spin their soft-walled cocoon into partial decayed material such as wood, soil, and even trash.
-Some mature caterpillars even die when they aren't given an opportunity to bore themselves into something pulpy and suitable.[5]
+Some mature caterpillars even die when they are not given an opportunity to bore themselves into something pulpy and suitable.[5]

 Pupae